To develop graduate students and post-doctoral fellows into effective teachers. The Teaching Academy,

 Fosters interdisciplinary collaboration and networking among its members and promotes learning activities that expose participants to the skills and strategies needed for teaching at the university level.

-- research-informed teaching
+- evidence-based teaching

 - backward design

-- leading discussion
+- leading discussions

 - leading labs